ono-midori/ono-midori.github.io/techs/linuxmm.md

 This chapter describes the structures used to keep account of memory banks, pages and the flags that affect VM behavior.

 The first principal concept prevalent in the VM is *Non-Uniform Memory Access (NUMA)*.
 With large scale machines, memory may be arranged into banks that incur a different cost to access depending on the "distance" from the processor.
-Each bank is called a *node*, and the concept is represented under Linux by a `struct pglist_data` (typedeffed as `pg_data_t`) even if the architecture is UMA.
-Every node in the system is kept on a NULL terminated list call `pgdat_list`, and each node is linked to the next with the field `pg_data_t->node_next`.
+Each bank is called a *node*, and the concept is represented under Linux by a `struct pglist_data` (typedeffed as `pg_data_t`) even if the architecture is UMA. *Every node in the system is kept on a NULL terminated list call `pgdat_list`*, and each node is linked to the next with the field `pg_data_t->node_next`.
 For UMA architectures like PC desktops, only one static `pg_data_t` structure called `contig_page_data` is used.

 Each node is divided up into a number of blocks called *zones*, which represent ranges within memory.
-Zones should not be confused with zone based allocators.
-A zone is described by a `struct zone_struct`, typedeffed to `zone_t` and each one is of type `ZONE_DMA`, `ZONE_NORMAL` or `ZONE_HIGHMEM`(有很多zone, 每一个zone带有一种类型属性).
+Zones should not be confused with zone based allocators. *A zone is described by a `struct zone_struct`, typedeffed to `zone_t` and each one is of type `ZONE_DMA`, `ZONE_NORMAL` or `ZONE_HIGHMEM`*.
 Each zone type suitable a different type of usage. `ZONE_DMA` is memory in the low physical memory ranges with certain ISA devices require.
-Memory within `ZONE_NORMAL` is directly mapped by the kernel into the upper region of the linear address space, `ZONE_HIGHMEM` is the remaining available memory in the system and it not directly mapped by the kernel.
+Memory within `ZONE_NORMAL` is directly mapped by the kernel into the upper region of the linear address (virtual address space), `ZONE_HIGHMEM` is the remaining available memory in the system and it not directly mapped by the kernel.

 With the x86 the zones are:
 - `ZONE_DMA`: First 16MiB of memory
 - `ZONE_NORMAL`: 16MiB - 896MiB
 - `ZONE_HIGHMEM`: 896MiB - End

-It is important to note that many kernel operations can only take place using `ZONE_NORMAL`, so it is the most performance critical one.
-Each physical page frame is represented by a `struct page`, and all the structs are kept in a global `mem_map` array, which is usually stored at the beginning of `ZONE_NORMAL`.
+It is important to note that many kernel operations can only take place using `ZONE_NORMAL`, so it is the most performance critical one. *Each physical page frame is represented by a `struct page`, and all the structs are kept in a global `mem_map` array*, which is usually stored at the beginning of `ZONE_NORMAL`. 注意`mem_map`是全局的，即使对NUMA系统也只有一个全局数组.

 ![Relationship between nodes, zones, and pages](./pics/understand-html001.png)